foa-fag-og-arbejde/EFIngresProvider/Readme.md

 ## Notes

-This provider only works with Entity Framework 5.
+- This provider works with Entity Framework 5
+- Views are treated as tables in the DDEX provider
+- The DDEX provider designates the first column as a primary key for tables and views that do not have a primary key.

-As of now, it has not been published to nuget.org.
+- As of now, this provider has not been published to nuget.org.

 ## Build